• Free Stuff

 📚 Financial Literacy & Education Programs

-Part of getting back on your feet is having the right tools and knowledge.
+Getting back on your feet starts with having the right tools and knowledge.

-I always say this; we need to teach at least the basics of personal finance in schools.
-It’s unfortunate how many people don’t even know the basics, like how to open a bank account or how their credit cards work.
+Honestly, I always say we should teach at least the basics of personal finance in schools.
+Too many people don’t even know simple things, like how to open a bank account or understand credit cards.
+Even knowing the basics can make a huge difference in managing your money.

-These free government resources are designed to improve your financial literacy, helping you learn to budget, manage your money, and understand how to use the banking system effectively.
+These free government resources are designed to boost your financial literacy, helping you budget better, manage your money, and use the banking system effectively.

 Consumer Financial Protection Bureau (CFPB)

-This is a U.S. government agency dedicated to making sure you are treated fairly by banks, lenders, and other financial companies.
-Their website has a huge, unbiased library of tools and resources to help you understand credit, debt, and your financial rights.
+Their website has a huge library of unbiased tools and resources to help you understand credit, debt, and your financial rights.

 FDIC – Money Smart Program